-6.6 For assets relating to benefit accrual from 1 April 2018, the Trustee sets a strategic target for liability-hedging assets to hedge a majority (or all) of interest rate risks attaching to all accrued guaranteed liabilities (excluding future potential discretionary increases) plus expected accrual of guaranteed benefits for the following year (again excluding potential discretionary increases after that year).
+6.6 For assets relating to benefit accrual from 1 April 2018, the Trustee sets a strategic target for liability-hedging assets to hedge a majority (or all) of interest rate risks attaching to all accrued guaranteed liabilities (excluding future potential discretionary increases).
 Inflation exposure may be incorporated within the portfolio where the Trustee concludes this is appropriate to reduce risks to the real value of potential future discretionary increases, provided this does not represent an unacceptable risk to currently guaranteed benefits.
-The allocation to the liabilityhedging asset portfolio depends upon the required collateral to achieve the target hedge.
+The allocation to the liability-hedging asset portfolio depends upon the required collateral to achieve the target hedge.
 Subject to the long-term return expectation, and whilst staying within the risk control of the investment rule, the Trustee may hedge less than the strategic target for interest rate risk if there is a constraint on eligible capital.

-For assets relating to benefit accrual from 1 April 2018, the Section's current overall investment objective is to seek a return of gilts +3.6% p.a. with a maximum volatility of 9.4% p.a. relative to the liabilities over a one year horizon.
-The expected return and volatility is anticipated to reduce over time as the Section matures.
 The return-seeking asset strategy will be managed to achieve a return consistent with the composite benchmark defined by the Trustee from time to time and agreed with the Manager.
-The Trustees will review the return-seeking asset strategy on a regular basis to ensure that it remains reasonably consistent with its best estimate of what is required to achieve in future the long-term return objective, within the risk control set out in the investment rule within the Trust Deed & Rules.

-- 6.7 For assets relating to benefit accrual from 1 April 2018, the allocation to the return-seeking asset portfolio is a function of the long-term return objective specified in the investment rule within the Trust Deed & Rules.
-The Trustee will establish a policy from time to time to allocate new contributions and, as necessary, to rebalance the return-seeking asset portfolio to the Trustee's strategic target in order to maintain an allocation consistent with the requirements of the investment rule.
+The Trustee will review the return-seeking asset strategy on a regular basis to ensure that it remains reasonably consistent with its best estimate of what is required to achieve the future long-term return objective set out in the investment rule within the Trust Deed & Rules, within the risk control set out in that investment rule.
+The expected return and volatility is anticipated to reduce over time as the Section matures, as measured by its duration.
+For assets relating to benefit accrual from 1 April 2018, the allocation to the return-seeking asset portfolio is a function of the long-term return objective specified in the investment rule within the Trust Deed & Rules.
+The Trustee will establish a policy from time to time, to rebalance the return-seeking asset portfolio to the Trustee's strategic target in order to maintain an allocation consistent with the requirements of the investment rule.
 To effect such changes on a timely basis, the Trustee may choose to diverge materially from the target return-seeking asset strategy for interim periods of time.
-Divergences may also arise from market movements and the practical constraints on increasing or reducing allocations to illiquid assets in the shorter-term. - 6.8 Overseas currency exposures may be hedged in whole or in part.
+Divergences may also arise from market movements, changes to capital market assumptions, and the practical constraints on increasing or reducing allocations to illiquid assets in the shorter-term.

+6.7 Overseas currency exposures may be hedged in whole or in part.
 Strategic equity risk exposures may be managed through the use of equity index derivatives, including options.
 The strategies within investment grade and high yield credit may include illiquid and less liquid forms of credit, such as infrastructure debt, asset-backed securities (including collateralised loan obligations) and loans as well as more liquid corporate bonds.